tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 1. print out the number of seconds that have passed since 1970 - use the `Date` object.
 1. print out the value of pi - use the `Math` object.
 1. print out the absolute value of -999 - use the `Math` object.
-1. print out an all uppercase version of the string "Hello" - use a method of the `String` object.
+1. print out an "all caps" version of the string "Hello" - use a method of the `String` object.

 **[Next Section -> Intro to the Web Browser DOM (Document Object Model)](web-apps-3.md)**